OxfordHCC/libertas/README.md

 - [MPC App](https://github.com/OxfordHCC/solid-mpc-app): This repository contains the source code for the example MPC App for performing MPC in Libertas
 - [Agent services](https://github.com/OxfordHCC/solid-mpc): This repository contains the source code for agent services (for encryption agent and computation agent)
+- [Specification](./spec/index.html): The specification (using ReSpec) of Libertas, containing details of the protocol and interactions

 Please refer to the README in each repository for further details.